 Note: Disinfectants should never be used on porous, cloth, or plush surfaces that come in contact with your kids.
 Spot treat them with a natural stain remover before laundering them in warm (ideally hot) water.

 6. Choose Natural Cleaning Products Whenever Possible

 Even with safe storage, diligent childproofing, and close supervision, our children always seem to be one step ahead of us.
 The best way to keep kids away from harsh cleaners is to replace them with safe and effective baby-safe household cleaners whenever possible.
-Dr. Blackman adds, “Having non-toxic products in the home lessens the likelihood of an accidental exposure turning into a tragedy.”
+Dr. Blackman adds, “Safer products in the home lessens the likelihood of an accidental exposure turning into a tragedy.”